Bagellor History, Family Crest & Coats of Arms

 - Origins Available:

 The origins of the Bagellor surname date from the ancient Anglo-Saxon culture of Britain.
 Their name originated with an early member who was a young gentleman or a landowner.

 Early Origins of the Bagellor family

 Important Dates for the Bagellor family

 This web page shows only a small excerpt of our Bagellor research.
-Another 464 words (33 lines of text) covering the years 1165, 1203, 1248, 1273, 1273, 1500, 1583, 1600, 1610, 1561, 1656 and 1586 are included under the topic Early Bagellor History in all our PDF Extended History products and printed products wherever possible.
+Another 231 words (16 lines of text) covering the years 1165, 1203, 1248, 1273, 1273, 1500, 1583, 1600, 1610, 1561, 1656 and 1586 are included under the topic Early Bagellor History in all our PDF Extended History products and printed products wherever possible.

 Bagellor Spelling Variations